pascal-winter/website/_pages/modern-tontines.md

 ---
-layout: archive
+layout: single
-title: "Individual Pooled Annuities"
+title: "Modern Tontines"
-permalink: /ipa/
+permalink: /modern-tontines/
-sidebar:
+#sidebar:
-  nav: "docs"
+#  nav: "docs"
-classes: wide
+classes: wide2 #single
+header:
+  overlay_image: /assets/images/background.jpg
+excerpt: A self organised Retirement Fund
 ---

-## IPA: Individual Pooled Annuities
+## Modern Tontines
 ### A self organised Retirement fund

 From an actuarial prospective, a **Tontine** can be seen as a vehicle to pool **longevity risk**.